warrenmusic/warrenmusic.github.io/_posts/2015-11-22-visualizing-sound-playing-by-ear-and-dynamic-chords.md

 ##2) Identify diatonic chords.

-We haven't talked much about diatonic chords, but a quick definitino here will be simply "the chords that belong together in any given key."
+We haven't talked much about diatonic chords here YET, but a quick definition for now will be simply "the chords that belong together in any given key."
 In a major key, they are usually referred to as I, ii, iii, IV, V, and vi.
 In the key of C Major, that practically means C Major, D minor, E minor, F Major, G Major, and A minor).

 ##3) Play the scale THROUGH the chord.